Causes of Vitiligo

 As per this theory, there is the self-destruction of melanocytes and hence the melanin.
 This could be a result of genetic, immunological, neural, or stress factors.

-There are factors, internal and external, that either predispose or trigger or maintain the process which leads to the development of vitiligo.
+There are factors, internal and external, that either predispose or trigger or maintain the process that leads to the development of vitiligo.
 In most cases, there may be a mix of causes.

 The familial incidence of 20 to 30% is observed in the family members.
 If one or more of the parents have vitiligo, there are more chances of one developing the same.
 However, it is not a rule.
 At the same time, numerous cases of vitiligo do not have a relevant family history of Vitiligo.